-Туре Credits Recurrence Expansion Version Written examination 4,5 Each winter term 1 terms 1
+Туре Credits Grading scale Recurrence Expansion Version Written examination 4,5 Grade to a third Each winter term 1 terms 1

-Events WS 20/21 2540539 Introduction to Machine Learning 2 SWS Lecture (V) Nazemi WS 20/21 2540540 Übung zu Introduction to Machine Learning 1 SWS Practice (Ü) Nazemi
+Events WT 20/21 2540539 Introduction to Machine Learning 2 SWS Lecture Nazemi WT 20/21 2540540 Übung zu Introduction to Machine Learning 1 SWS Practice Nazemi Exams WT 20/21 7900311 ntroduction to Machine Learning Geyer-Schulz

-Written examination (60 minutes) according to §4(2), 1 SPO.
+Written examination (60 minutes) according to \$4(2), 1 SPO.
 The exam is considered passed if at least 50 out of a maximum of 100 possible points are achieved.
 The grades are graded in five-point-steps (best grade 1.0 from 95 points).
 Details of the grade formation and scale will be announced in the course.